 What is it: Xam'd: Lost Memories (Bounen no Xamdou)

-- Director: Masahiko Ohta
+- Directed by: Masahiko Ohta

 - Screenplay: Yoshiyuki Kishi